2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 - `requestShortenedUrl` throws if the same `threadId` (the request `@id`) was already processed, keeping the exchange idempotent.
 - `sendShortenedUrl` throws if the referenced record already has a shortened URL or was invalidated.
 Pass the record id from the inbound event; the API automatically reuses the stored `connectionId`.
 If `expiresTime` is omitted and the request contained `requested_validity_seconds`, the expiration is derived automatically (`createdAt + validity`) and sent as an ISO-8601 string per DIDComm best practices.
-- `invalidateShortenedUrl` throws if the link was already invalidated (or never existed) and ensures the record belongs to the `url-shortener` role before sending `invalidate-shortened-url`.
-Once the long-url-provider processes the message, the module returns the spec-defined Ack automatically.
+- `invalidateShortenedUrl` throws if the link was already invalidated (or never existed) and only sends `invalidate-shortened-url` when the stored record belongs to the `long-url-provider` role.
+Once the url-shortener processes the message, it automatically responds with the spec-defined Ack.
 - `deleteById` validates the connection ownership before removing a stored record, so only the owner agent can clean up its shorten-url entries.

 All operations persist `DidCommShortenUrlRecord` entries in the agent wallet so you can audit or resume the flow later.
 Records carry the connection, protocol role, the thread id (we store the `@id` of the original `request-shortened-url`), state, original URL details, shortened URL, and expiration metadata.